-- Easier to use- There is no learning curve.
-Just unroll your bag on your pad and climb in.
+- Easier to use- Just unroll your bag on your pad and climb in.

-- Sleeping bags can be cheaper- Mid-range and low-end factory-made sleeping bags are cheaper because they are mass-produced.
+- Cheaper- Mid-range and low-end factory-made sleeping bags are cheaper because they are mass-produced.

 - No wait time- Sleeping bags are sold off the shelf.

-- Heavier- Sleeping bags have more material because they wrap around you.
-They also have a hood and full-length zipper.
-This all adds weight.
+- Heavier- Sleeping bags have more material, a hood, and a full-length zipper.
+This adds weight.

-- Larger- Because sleeping bags have more material, they take up more space in your pack.
+- Larger- Because sleeping bags have more material, they take up more space.